ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * lang_code - character (3) - Mandatory
    * is_active - boolean - Mandatory
 2. For the code received in the request, replaces all the data received in the request against the data existing in the Document Type database against the same code
+3. The API should not allow activation of Document Type if the data for the Document Type is not present in all the languages which are configured for a country
+4. While receiving the request for activation, If the Document Type is already Active, the API should throw an error message.
+Refer messages section.
+5. While receiving the request for deactivation, If the Document Type is already Inactive, the API should throw an error message.
+Refer messages section.
-1. Deleted record are not be updated
+6. Deleted record are not be updated
-1. Responds with data not found error if deleted record is received in the request
+7. Responds with data not found error if deleted record is received in the request
-1. Responds with the Document Category Code and Language Code for the Document Category updated successfully
+8. Responds with the appropriate message for the Document Category updated successfully
-1. In case of Exceptions, system triggers relevant error messages
+9. In case of Exceptions, system triggers relevant error messages

-#### (ii) Delete
+#### C. Delete a Document Type in the Document Type Master Database

 On receiving a request to delete a Document Type with the input parameters (code), the system updates the is_deleted flag to true in the Document Type Database against the code received